 A race belt is an elastic band that you attach your bib number to and clip around your waist.
 Especially if you are considering wearing a sports bra or no shirt, a race belt is essential.
 In most triathlons it is not required to wear your bib number during the swim or the bike so you just have to remember to snap it on before the run.

 Wearing a watch is not essential, but useful if you want to keep track of time, have a record of your own splits, or monitor your pace.

 Bike trouble is very common at triathlons.
 Don’t rely on someone else to help you if something goes wrong.
 Bring bike tools and supplies to change a flat.
-Extra tubes, patch kit, bike pump, tire lever, etc. It is up to you if you want to carry any bike equipment with you during the race.
+Extra tubes, patch kit, bike pump, lock, tire lever, etc. It is up to you if you want to carry any bike equipment with you during the race.
 If it is a sprint distance, I don’t think it is necessary to have tools with you during the race.
 Anything longer than that I carry a patch kit, CO2 cartridges and a tire lever.
 Though you should make sure you know how to use those items if you bring them with you!